team-ocean/veros/README.rst

 Dependencies
 ~~~~~~~~~~~~

-Veros only has two external library dependencies, namely ``HDF5`` and
+Veros only has one external library dependency, ``HDF5``.
-``netCDF``.
-The installation procedure of those libraries varies between
+The installation procedure of this library varies between
 platforms.
 The easiest way to install Veros and its
 dependencies (including Bohrium) is `Anaconda
 Python <https://www.continuum.io/downloads>`__ that ships with a package